 Mobilizing students as climate change stewards and leaders of school-based actions to implement school travel.

-This project aims to work with schools across Alberta to build and support school communities that wish to travel actively.
+This project aims to support school communities across Alberta that wish to travel more actively.

-Students are taking on a lot of the work, acting as leaders of positive change in their schools by collecting data, observing traffic, creating education resources for schools to help with traffic safety, and encouraging fellow students to travel actively to help reduce greenhouse gas emissions in their school zones.
-Students are advocating for the safety and health of their school communities by voicing their concerns to administrators, trustees and municipal officials (among many others) in the hopes of having changes made.
+Throughout the project, students, along with other invested school community members, support the implementation of the School Travel Planning process.
+They assume roles as leaders of positive change in their schools by collecting data, observing traffic, creating education resources to help with traffic safety, and encouraging fellow students to travel actively to help reduce greenhouse gas emissions in their school zones.
+Students advocate for the safety and health of their school communities by voicing their concerns to administrators, trustees and municipal officials (among many others) in the hopes of creating necessary change.

 With the support of Inside Education’s Clean Air Responsible Schools (CARS) program, we facilitate baseline and follow-up emissions testing at each school site.
 We help identify school champions who participate in planning and implementation, and we promote professional learning opportunities as recommended by the Alberta Council for Environmental Education to integrate environmental education into curriculum and school culture.

 The project provides schools with an opportunity to address school travel planning priorities; aligns with curriculum objectives and supports the achievement of learning outcomes across subject areas; uses a Comprehensive School Health approach; supports teachers with project-specific curriculum ideas and real-world applications for students, which builds capacity for climate literacy; creates safer, healthier school zones with reduced traffic congestion and reduced greenhouse gas emissions; and improves student health outcomes.